Audrey Richards: Research

 She attended the London School of Economics where she was supervised by Bronislaw Malinowski.
 Richards went to Zambia (then Northern Rhodesia) in 1930 for her research for Hunger and work in a savage tribe: a functional study of nutrition among the Southern Bantu (1932).
 In this functional study she sets out to show how "the fundamental urge for food shapes human institutions" in some southern African societies.

-She conducted fieldwork in 1930-31, 1933–34, and 1957. where she worked primarily among the Bemba.
-In her economic study of the Bemba tribe Land Labour, and diet in Northern Rhodesia (1939), she would revise her earlier analysis on food and institutions to reflect that her expanded fieldwork had given her “concrete material to show how the biological facts of appetite and diet are themselves shaped by ... system(s) of human relationships and traditional activities’.
+She conducted fieldwork in 1930–31, 1933–34, and 1957, where she worked primarily among the Bemba.
+In her economic study of the Bemba tribe Land Labour, and diet in Northern Rhodesia (1939), she would revise her earlier analysis on food and institutions to reflect that her expanded fieldwork had given her "concrete material to show how the biological facts of appetite and diet are themselves shaped by ... system(s) of human relationships and traditional activities".

 In her first publications on the Bemba people she emphasized the unintended consequences of planned social change and colonial rule on African people, showing the consequences of the introduction of a money economy, taxation and migration on these societies.
-In her own words, this would be a “new field of anthropological research -- African society as it is changing in contact with the forces of western civilization".
+In her own words, this would be a "new field of anthropological research -- African society as it is changing in contact with the forces of western civilization".

-Audrey Richards' careful studies of daily life set a new standard for field research and opened a door for nutritional anthropology by concentrating on practical problems and working interdisciplinarily.
+Audrey Richards' careful studies of daily life set a new standard for field research and opened a door for nutritional anthropology by concentrating on practical problems and working with an interdisciplinary focus.
 She is also regarded as a founder of the field of nutritional anthropology.
 She published Land, Labour and diet in Northern Rhodesia (1939) this was produced partly to support the nutritional interests of the International African Institute.

-Another work, she published for the East African Institute “East African Chiefs” (1959), was designed to provide comparative date on the effects of Indirect Rule.
+Another work she published for the East African Institute, "East African Chiefs" (1959), was designed to provide comparative date on the effects of Indirect Rule.

 Later, Richards worked in the Transvaal region of South Africa in 1939-40 and in Uganda intermittently between 1950 and 1955.

 She later carried out an ethnographic study of the village of Elmdon, Essex, England, where she lived for many years.

 Chisingu: A girl's initiation ceremony among the Bemba of Zambia (1956)

-This book is perhaps Richards most well-known work.
+This book is perhaps Richards' most well-known work.
 In this published monograph, Richards outlines that the Bemba society rests on three ritual complexes that are linked: